The weekly federal-spending brief. One email a Sunday. Free. No tracking.

 Why this matters

-Large NIH investment in academic cancer research strengthens U.S. oncology innovation and treatment capabilities.
+Long-term NIH investment in academic cancer research infrastructure sustains U.S. leadership in oncology discovery and treatment innovation.

 Supply-chain signal